 Specifications and features

 The Scarlett solo is well equipped with a pristine and vibrant preamp.
 It lets you capture great podcasting audio.
-Aside from this, the front panel indicators allow you to keep an eye on your levels.
+Aside from this, the front panel indicators keep an eye on your levels.
 The innovative halo indicators let you know when you have a good signal level for recording.
 Above all, the audio interface comes with a sturdy built that can stand the testing of time and constant usage.

 Focusrite Scarlett 2i2 Second Generation Interface

 The Focusrite Scarlett 2i2 is a USB version that improves on its predecessor on quite a few fronts.
 The name 2i2 indicates the two-input and two-output setup.
-The input jacks accept both 1/4″ instrument cables and XLR microphone cables.
-These two inputs let you record two instruments or two microphones simultaneously, or one instrument and one mic.
+The input jacks accept both 1/4″ instrument cables and XLR analog microphone cables.
+These two audio interface inputs let you record two instruments or two microphones simultaneously, or one instrument and one mic.
 Let’s talk more about the hardware and other aspects of the Focusrite Scarlett 2i2 Second Generation in the following paragraphs.

-One of the improvements seen in this 2nd generation 2i2 is the 8dB improved headroom attached to instrument inputs that facilitates hot pickups.
+One of the improvements seen in this 2nd generation 2i2 is the 8dB improved headroom attached instrument inputs that facilitates hot pickups.
 This addresses the clipping issues there were with the first gen 2i2.
-Other upgrades include increased surge safeguard circuits to the outputs and inputs, along with upgraded converters that handle 24-bit, 192 kHz sampling.
+Other upgrades include increased surge safeguard circuits for the outputs and inputs, along with upgraded converters that handle 24-bit, 192 kHz sampling.

 Increased sample rates and lower latency are other major changes that come with this.
 Let’s understand the latency part of the equation with some numbers.
 The first generation 2i4 latency would not go down lower than 12.4 ms at 48 kHz setting and 64 DI guitar recording samples.
-The latency would go further down to 9.5 ms at 96 kHz; however, this latency is achieved at double the hit on the CPU.
+The latency would go further down to 9.5 ms at 96 kHz; however, this latency achieved at double the hit on the CPU.